-Examinations shall be held in April and October of each year, at a time and place to be designated by the commissioner or his authorized representative.
+(a) Examinations shall be held in April and October of each year, at a time and place to be designated by the commissioner or his or her authorized representative.

-One notice only of the examination shall be mailed to the applicant at the address given on the application.
-If the applicant fails to appear for such examination, except as provided herein, a new application and a new fee shall be required.
-No fee shall be returned except when the applicant fails to take the examination because of illness evidenced by a doctor's certificate sent to the commissioner.
-If excused because of illness the applicant shall be admitted to the next scheduled examination without paying an additional fee.
-No applicant shall be excused from taking the scheduled examination for any reason other than illness unless in the judgment of the commissioner the applicant would suffer undue hardship by not being excused.
+(g) Only one notice of the examination will be mailed or emailed to the applicant at the address given on the application.
+If the applicant fails to appear for an examination, except as provided in this subsection, a new application and a new fee shall be required.
+No fee will be returned, except when the applicant fails to take the examination because of illness evidenced by a doctor's certificate sent to the commissioner.
+If excused because of illness, the applicant shall be admitted to the next scheduled examination without paying an additional fee.
+No applicant may be excused from taking the scheduled examination for any reason other than illness, unless in the judgment of the commissioner the applicant would suffer undue hardship by not being excused.

-An examination fee of fifty dollars, in addition to any other fees required by this article, shall be collected from each person taking such examination.
-If the applicant has previously paid the examination fee and successfully completed the apprentice auctioneer's examination, no additional examination fee will be required to take the auctioneer's examination as provided for in this article.
+(h) An examination fee and any other fees required by this article, shall be collected from each person taking an examination.
+If the applicant has previously paid the examination fee and successfully completed the apprentice auctioneer's examination, no additional examination fee will be required to take the auctioneer's examination.

 The WV Code Online is an unofficial copy of the annotated WV Code, provided as a convenience.
 It has NOT been edited for publication, and is not in any way official or authoritative.